cksystemsteaching/selfie/book.md

 Let us take a look at an example.
 Suppose we would like a machine add two decimal numbers, say, 85 and 7.
 However, a computer cannot even handle 85 and 7.
 It can only handle *bits*, 0s and 1s.
 So, the first step is to encode 85 and 7 in bits.
 In fact, we say we encode them as *binary* number.
 Then we need to tell the machine how to add the two numbers, but not as 85 and 7, but rather in their binary form.
 Finally, the result will be a number but of course encoded in binary.
 We therefore need to take those bits and decode them back to a more human-readable form which is hopefully 92.
 The cool thing is that you already know how to do all that, if you know decimal numbers.
 You are just not aware of that!

 Why is it important to know how binary numbers work?
 Because binary numbers are used to represent virtually all other types of information, images, video, audio, even code.
 Everything a computer does is essentially adding, subtracting, multiplying, dividing, and comparing binary numbers.
 To do that the machine uses Boolean Algebra, that is, Boolean Logic on bits, which may sound scary but is incredibly simple and easy to understand.
-So, we begin with bits, then natural numbers, and then Boolean Algebra.
+So, we begin with bits, then binary numbers, and then Boolean Algebra.
 After that we focus on negative numbers which are a bit tricky but fun to explore and necessary for running code.
 The way they are handled is very cool.

 TODO: more overview. mention that 1010101 can mean 85, -43, U, and so on.